hyesangnoh/hyesangnoh.github.io/_pages/about.md

 </p>

 <p>
-Beyond my dissertation, I study how social policies change and how those changes generate new political dynamics.
-I have examined social policy changes during the pandemic, particularly the shift toward more universal cash transfer policies and their political impacts.
+Beyond my dissertation, I study when social policies change and how those changes generate new political dynamics.
+I have examined social policy changes during the pandemic, particularly the shift toward more universal social policies and their political impacts.
 I also study the political attitudes and behaviors that shape redistribution more broadly.
 </p>

 </div>